 The Vermont Refugee Resettlement Program hosts a number of events throughout the month.
 These include trainings and workshops to assist refugees and immigrants become full participants in all aspects of American life, volunteer trainings, and various cultural events and celebrations.

-A Mosaic of Flavor: Moroccan Tajine, Couscous, and Mint Tea, Wednesday, April 8, 6-7:30PM Edmunds Middle School, Burlington
+A Mosaic of Flavor: Iraqi Kubba and Folded Eggplant, Wednesday, May 13, 6-7:30PM Edmunds Middle School, Burlington

 A Mosaic of Flavor cooking class series is sponsored jointly by City Market and the Vermont Refugee Resettlement Program.
 Classes are held at the Edmunds School Cafeteria, at 275 Main Street in Burlington.
 Classes are $5 for City Market Members / $10 for non-members.
 For questions, call (802)861-9701